Academic Advisement Center

 Minimum standards for acceptance into and completion of minors are the same as for majors.
 Specifically:

-- one-half the minor requirements must be completed in residence
+- one half of the minor requirements must be completed in residence

-- minimum cum GPA of 2.0 must be earned in the courses used for the minor
+- minimum cumulative GPA of 2.0 must be earned in the courses used for the minor

 - no more than two courses may overlap between/among majors and/or minors.
 Any additional overlap must be supplemented with additional coursework.